aorogat/Data-Science-and-Software-Engineering/Data Analyst/README.md

 #### 2- Data Formats XML/JSON/… [\[Youtube Playlist\]]()
 Sometimes data are not stored in a relational database, however, is stored in files with specific formats like XML, JSON and so on.
 Data analysts are expected to be able to handle such files.
 ## Technologies series
 One of the following courses is enough.
 These are the programs that help you in your work with less programming.
-I will not record these courses but will give you links to courses in English.
+I will not record these courses but give you links to courses in English.

 #### 1- Tabulae [\[What is it?\]](https://youtu.be/YfE9jBq002s) [\[Edureka Channel \]](https://youtu.be/jj6-0cvcNEA)
 #### 2- Power bi [\[What is it?\]](https://youtu.be/yKTSLffVGbk)[\[Learnit Training Channel\]](https://youtu.be/i3CSD7bMMbg)